Skip to main content

 PayloadFormat Parameter

-• 0 = Encoding in ports with static message length
+• 0 = Encoding in ports with static message length (max.
+50 bytes per uplink)

-• 1 = prefix bytes and time
+• 1 = Prefix bytes and timestamp

 More Details